 It took time, but I dug up that heart-choking chain;

-Long-buried beneath the compacted clay of pain.
+Long-buried beneath our compacted clay of pain.

-Hand over hand I drew, by knee through torn terrain,
+Hand-o’er-hand, I drew, by knee through torn terrain,

 Until I pulled up hard on its bitterwood berth—